 Coursework requirements, rank, etc. High School Transcripts

-- The transcript you submit should be official and should provide rank and high school coursework information.
+- The transcript you submit should provide rank and high school coursework information.

-- If you've recently changed high schools, you may need to send us an official transcript and rank from your former high school to complete your application for admission.
+- If you've recently changed high schools, you may need to send us a transcript and rank from your former high school to complete your application for admission.

 More about Transcripts

 If you attend a high school that ranks its students, the transcript you submit should include information about your rank.

 - Format for reporting rank: Rank should be indicated as your numerical position out of the total number of students in your class.
 For example, if you hold the #5 position in your class of 130, your transcript should show your rank as 5/130.
 In some cases a student submits a transcript without including his or her rank.
 In such cases, the Office of Admissions will accept a letter from a school official (a counselor, for example) that indicates the student’s rank.